lambrechtslab/CREDENToR/README.md

 **A bioinformatics pipeline to detect and quantify cryptic transcripts (CTs) associated with retrotranspon repeats.**

-This pipeline was coded in Julia language.
-Users need to map the RNA-seq data first (hg38 or mm10, using STAR is recommended).
-In REDENToR, transcriptomes were subsequently assembled using StringTie, under guidance of the transcript annotation (Ensembl is recommended).
-All de novo assembled transcription annotations from the given samples were merged using “StringTie --merge”.
-HTSeq-counts were used to count the read numbers of known and novel genes.
-Non-coding transcripts (transcripts not overlapping annotated coding genes) in the merged transcription annotations were assigned as CTs when any of its exons overlapped with a retrotransposon repeat annotation (LTR, LINE, or SINE, based on RepeatMasker annotation from UCSC).
-If a transcript overlapped with >1 annotated repeat, the retrotransposon with the highest overlap was assigned to this CT.
+This pipeline is coded in Julia language.
+Users need to map the RNA-seq data first (hg38 or mm10, usage of STAR is recommended).
+REDENToR subsequently assembles transcriptomes using StringTie, under guidance of transcript annotation (Ensembl is recommended).
+Then, all de novo assembled transcription annotations from the given samples are merged using “StringTie --merge”.
+HTSeq-counts are used to count the number of reads in known and novel genes.
+Non-coding transcripts (transcripts not overlapping annotated coding genes) in the merged transcription annotations are assigned as CTs when any of their exons overlaps with a retrotransposon repeat annotation (LTR, LINE, or SINE, based on RepeatMasker annotation from UCSC).
+If a transcript overlaps with >1 annotated repeat, the retrotransposon with the highest overlap is assigned to this CT.

 ## Dependencies
 ### Software
-Below softwares are required:
+The softwares below are required:
 - [Julia](https://julialang.org/) v1.2.0+
 - [StringTie](https://ccb.jhu.edu/software/stringtie/)
 - [HTSeq](https://htseq.readthedocs.io/en/release_0.11.1/)

-Below Julia package is required:
+The Julia package below is required:
 - [SortingAlgorithms.jl](https://github.com/JuliaCollections/SortingAlgorithms.jl)

 ### Data